cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ## What is Elastic Stack?

 Elastic Stack is a group of open source applications from Elastic designed to take data from any source and in any format and then search, analyze, and visualize that data in real time.
-It was formerly known as _ELK Stack_, in which the letters in the name stood for the applications in the group: _Elasticsearch_, _Logstash_ and _Kibana_.
-A fourth application, _Beats_, was subsequently added to the stack, rendering the potential acronym to be unpronounceable.
+It was formerly known as _ELK Stack_, in which the letters in the name stood for the applications in the group: [_Elasticsearch_][elasticsearch], [_Logstash_][logstash] and [_Kibana_][kibana].
+A fourth application, [_Beats_][beats], was subsequently added to the stack, rendering the potential acronym to be unpronounceable.

 So let's have a quick look at each component of the Elastic Stack.